 - Ceremoniously empty the basket at the end of the school year.
 Done!

-Next week: how to organize kids’ artwork and other treasures.
+Next time: how to organize kids’ artwork and other treasures.
 Spoiler alert: there’ll be no scrapbooking tips.